stealthElf1/stealthElf1/README.md

 ## Hi there 👋

+I'm Belma, a Computer Science student based in Germany.

+I'm currently at the beginning of my coding journey and use GitHub to organize my projects.

+Public repositories will be added gradually as I make progress in my learning journey.

 <!--
 **stealthElf1/stealthElf1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.